 Sarah Taylor Silverwood

 In 2018, the six towns of Sandwell were invited to nominate women who they thought deserved to be honoured and celebrated.
 The nominated women had many things in common: they went above and beyond; they often worked behind the scenes; they were strong supporters of families and communities; and were volunteers or carers.
 Ultimately, incredible women, who deserve to be honoured and celebrated.

 Three winners were selected by the judging panel to have their portrait drawn by Sarah Taylor Silverwood.
 Our judging panel included: Syeda Khatun, Deputy Leader and Cabinet Member of Sandwell Council; Julie McKirdy, senior librarian at Thimblemill Library; and Tina Cockbill who works at the much loved Nod’s Café in West Bromwich.
-The resulting portraits were a collaboration between Sarah and the winners.
-She spoke to them about location, objects and composition of the portrait, finding a way to communicate their stories through the image.
+The winners, announced during a celebratory event that saw each of the women nominated come together alongside their friends and family, are Bally Barquer, Leonie Hart and Barbara Platts.
+The resulting portraits were a collaboration between Sarah and the winners: she spoke to them about location, objects and the composition of the portrait, finding a way to communicate their stories through the image.